Nishant-codess/easy-q/README.md

 # Easy-Q: Digital Queue & Appointment Manager

-A production-ready Spring Boot 3.x application for managing digital queues and appointments with real-time updates, analytics, and a modern web interface.
+A comprehensive Spring Boot 3.x application for managing digital queues and appointments with real-time updates, analytics, and a modern web interface.

 ## 🚀 Features